bhartiy/learnsellacious/pages/07.product/variants-options/docs.md

 **To Create variants in a new product:**
 1. Go to the sellacious admin panel.
-2. Go to shop, select product catalogue drop the drop down menu.
+2. Go to Shop->>Product Catalogue from drop-down menu.
 3. Create new product, fill the details.
 4. Save it.
 5. Reopen the created product, variant field will be added.